 This is a lot more common than many people think, because it is rarely talked about.
 So many of my friends have suffered from it and sometimes for no specific reason.
-I suffered from terribly from pregnancy depression and for me it was very much related to suffering from Hyperemesis Gravidarum (HG).
+I suffered from terribly from pregnancy depression and anxiety, and for me it was very much related to suffering from Hyperemesis Gravidarum (HG).

 I suffered from both pregnancy and postnatal depression with my first child, and looking back now I know there are many things I didn’t do when my daughter was very little because of that.
 Just getting myself dressed or out the door for a walk was a miracle in itself.
 I was very lucky in that it was spotted quite early on, and I got amazing help from my GP and my health visitor.